-1. Do they specialize in printing personal or professional documents?
+1. Do they specialise in printing personal or professional documents?

 Don’t forget to check out TrustPilot or the case studies section on their website to understand who their customers are and what they like about the business printer.
 Also, remember that, for 9 out of 10 people, online reviews on websites such as TrustPilot are like personal recommendations.
 You should definitely take these reviews into consideration when choosing a print vendor for your company.

-2. How do you submit and organize your files?
+2. How do you submit and organise your files?

 3. What kind of proofing experience do they provide?